Saldi: Education

+Notable individuals of high academic excellence include Dr. Raj Dineshbhai Patel, cardiologist working in USA.
+His sister, Dr. Puja Dineshbhai Patel, and first cousin Dr. Payal Manubhai Sharma also practices medicine in the USA.

 Facilities

 The village has a well to provide agricultural irrigation and also an overhead water tank for human consumption.
 Among other facilities are a library, an animal clinic and a post office.